 Using subdomains smartly can significantly enhance the user experience and help your users in navigating through anything related to your brand.

-What is Subfolder or Subdirectory?
+What is a Subfolder or Subdirectory?

 A website has different sections for categories and web pages.
 These are often put into folders by developers, which are called subfolders or subdirectories.
 Think of it as file storage on your computer.
 You create different folders to organize different types of files on your desktop.
 A subdirectory works in the same way.